ehmicky/dev-tasks/README.md

 We use [Ava](https://github.com/avajs/ava) to run tests.
 Each line of code must be tested.

+We use [tsd](https://github.com/SamVerschueren/tsd) to test TypeScript types.
+Each export must be fully typed.

 # Usage

 Any task can be run using `gulp` for example: